rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 Tentative upcoming musings
 --------------------------

 * Wednesday January 1st: My next Tutorial (?)
+[Mostly written]
-* Thursday  January 2nd: Post-preregistration (?)
+* Thursday  January 2nd: Post-preregistration (If I can get it written ?)
+* Thursday, January 3rd: One story, multiple perspectives

 Software
 --------

 1. Add blurb to the head.
+(Is this conceptual or actual?)

 1. released, version, date in head and solidify

-1. 'liquify' script to add the heading.
+1. 'liquify' script to add the heading to prior musings.

 1. Script to find unmentioned musings.

 1. Move indices to separate directory.

+1. `survey` script to take a list of musings (a list of dates?) and summarize the contents.

+1. Move scripts to bin.

 Written, need minor revisions
 -----------------------------